CT - Spiral (Multi-Slice Computed Tomography) In Latham, NY

 Since our opening in 1985, our mission is to provide you, and your family, with the best medical imaging care available.
 Our CT program is accredited by the American College of Radiology (ACR) ensuring that your CT is handled by experts in the field.

-You will be positioned comfortable on the examination table which will be moved into the opening of the scanner.
+You will be positioned comfortably on the examination table, which will be moved into the opening of the scanner.
 You may be asked to hold your breath while scans are being taken.

 Some exams require you to drink a contrast material prior to your test, but you will generally be on the table less than 10 minutes.

-Abdomen and pelvic studies usually require you to drink a lemon-flavored material prior to your exam to help the radiologist differentiate your stomach and bowel from other structures.
+Abdomen and pelvic studies usually require you to drink a contrast material prior to your exam to help the radiologist differentiate your stomach and bowel from other structures.